benpayne/inventree-supplier-panel/README.md

 Actually the plugin supports three suppliers: Mouser, Digikey and Farnell.
 For Farnell you can just add supplierparts.
 There is no shopping cart function yet.

+## Compatibility

+**Version 1.0.0+** is compatible with **InvenTree 1.0.0 and later** (using the new React-based UI with `UserInterfaceMixin`).

+- If you're using InvenTree 1.0.0 or later, install version 1.0.0+
+- If you're using InvenTree 0.x (pre-1.0), use version 0.6.x or earlier

+**Breaking Changes in 1.0.0:**
+- Migrated from `PanelMixin` (deprecated) to `UserInterfaceMixin`
+- UI panels now use JavaScript/React components instead of Django templates
+- Requires InvenTree 1.0.0 or later

 ## Installation
 The plugin is on pypi.
 You can install it by just calling: